simplelogica/nocms-blocks/doc/install.md

   can have some organization in our contents.
 You can see more info about the templates and their zones in [the templates section of the documentation](./templates.md).

+### Database serializer

+An special setting is the database serializer that will control how the block fields are serialized into the database.

+The whole serialization relies on `ActiveRecord::AttributeMethods::Serialization` and its `serialize` method, so the options acepted as database serializer are the valid options for that
+method: `Hash` and `JSON`.

+**Take into account that once the serialization method is set you should not change it.** If you do, you won't be able to unserialize the already saved blocks and a lot of errors will appear.

+The default database serializer is `Hash` as it was the one used from the beginning in the gem.
+This serializer serializes the fields using the YAML parser.